clj-commons/byte-streams/README.md

 Java has a lot of different ways to represent a stream of bytes.
-Depending on the author and age of a library, it might use `byte[]`, `InputStream`, `ByteBuffer`, or `Channel`.
+Depending on the author and age of a library, it might use `byte[]`, `InputStream`, `ByteBuffer`, or `ReadableByteChannel`.
 If the bytes represent strings, there's also `String`, `Reader`, and `CharSequence` to worry about.
 Remembering how to convert between all of them is a thankless task, made that much worse by libraries which define their own custom representations, or composing them with Clojure's lazy sequences.

 This library is a Rosetta stone for all the byte representations Java has to offer, and gives you the freedom to forget all the APIs you never wanted to know in the first place.
 Complete documentation can be found [here](http://ideolalia.com/byte-streams/byte-streams.html).